Love is a journey - let's navigate it together

 Build lasting intimacy that helps you both be stronger together

-Where you are now may feel like you’re living with a roommate, solely for the kids, or resigned to separate lives – and you’ll never find your way back.
+Whether you’re reeling from betrayal, feeling like you’re living with a roommate, or wondering if love can be rebuilt, you’re not alone.
 You know there has to be a better way, but you feel disconnected, disillusioned, and stuck.

-I help couples who are ready to stop rehashing the same arguments create a more collaborative relationship.
-Begin to prioritize each other, laugh together, and find joy in the everyday.
+I work with women healing from heartbreak and couples ready to stop rehashing the same arguments and start creating a more collaborative relationship.
+You can begin to prioritize each other, laugh again, and find clarity—even joy—in the everyday.

 HOW WE’LL WORK TOGETHER